 As the world struggles to find the best way to deal with Covid-19, experts agree on one thing: the importance of good testing.
-Knowing if you have the virus or have had it, recovered and are carrying valuable antibodies to help protect you in the future, can ultimately help everyone move on with their lives in a responsible way.
+Knowing if you have the virus, or have had it and recovered, from which you will be carrying valuable antibodies to help protect you in the future, can ultimately help everyone move on with their lives in a responsible way.
 The trick is making sure the test you take, has a high probability of accuracy and is coming from a reputable company authorized to sell it.

 Recently FDA Commissioner Dr. Stephen Hahn and Associate Commissioner for Regulatory Affairs Judith McMeekin noted, “The FDA will take appropriate action to protect consumers from bad actors who take advantage of a crisis to deceive the public by marketing tests that pose risks to patient health.”

 Dr. James Strader, CEO Bio Testing Supplies adds, “In my discussions with numerous Medical Executives, government watchdogs and CEO’s of Fortune 500 companies, it is clear that many of them have been burned by fake or faulty tests.
 It is concerning but it shows the importance of using testing with EUA authorization as well as third party validations like Yale.